yassergoumghar/Ecommerce-API/README.md

 # This is an API template.
-If you want to start an API, get this repo and start coding !
+Assalamu Alaykum, this is an E-commerce API, if you wanna use it.
+You could clone this repo and go ahead.